 Throughout the Pacific Northwest, spring and summer are bear season.
-In our area, there have been several sightings this year, which serve as a reminder to take precautions to avoid bear encounters.
+In our area, several sightings this year serve as a reminder to take precautions to avoid bear encounters.

 Unsecured garbage containers, pet food and birdfeeders can attract hungry bears looking for a meal.

 The Washington Department of Fish and Wildlife (WDFW) offers the following tips to prevent conflicts between bears and humans:

 - Never intentionally feed bears or other wild animals.

 - Keep garbage cans in a garage or another secure area until collection day.

 - Remove pet food from areas accessible to wildlife.

 - Take down seed and hummingbird birdfeeders until winter.

 - Clean up fallen fruit.

 - Thoroughly clean barbecue grills after each use.